 For example, when I was a kid, I’ve learned to use Microsoft Word.
 Then I remember the first time trying Google Docs, I immediately…

 Spreadsheet services like Google Sheets or Airtable have already used by many people, teams, and companies.
 What makes them more interesting is, they introduce non-tech users to the no-code movement, open doors for interesting possibilities.

 No-code is like Starbuck, a kind of coffee also for people who don’t drink coffee.
 What great about Starbuck isn’t the taste, but it allows more people to enjoy coffee.
 In other words, no-code is a programming language for non-programmers.

 Recently, I’ve examined using Google Sheet as a database service when integrating to Inverr — a no-code builder.
 It can possibly operate for sites or…

 In 2014, I participated in a national Web Design and Development contest.
 As a developer student, a design teacher volunteered to help me with the design aspect.
 When I first met her, she offered to review one of my designs in class.

-My taste of design was influenced by flashy drafs designs online, especially from Dribbble.
+My taste in design was influenced by flashy drafts designs online, especially from Dribbble.
 Not understand much of its effectiveness, I thought having a huge footer was solid and cool.

 But the teacher pointed out it wasn’t suitable for my design.
-Since it was an app, with the page’s max height is the browser’s height. …
+Since it was a one-page app, the page’s height is the browser’s height. …

 No actual reason except the system generated notice (Sorry this post…).
 I messaged the mods, and no reply.
 As a user, I have no voice there.